Harsh2111vardhan/grounded-answer/AI-USAGE.md

 # AI-USAGE.md

-AI tools were used extensively during development, including for code generation, debugging, testing, and documentation.
+AI tools were used during development, including for code generation, debugging, testing, and documentation.

 ## How AI was used